mesosphere/dcos-docs-site/pages/docs/1.10/overview/design/azure-container-service/index.md

 ---
 layout: layout.pug
+navigationTitle:  Azure Container Service
+excerpt:
 title: Azure Container Service
 menuWeight: 1
 oss: true
-navigationTitle:  Azure Container Service
-excerpt:
-enterprise: false
 ---

 [DC/OS](https://github.com/dcos) is a distributed operating system -- powered by [Apache Mesos](https://mesos.apache.org) -- that treats collections of CPUs, RAM, networking and so on as a distributed kernel and then implements core distributed system components that handle system-wide tasks such as scheduling, DNS, service discovery, and others without regard to the underlying infrastructure.
 The [Azure Container Service](https://azure.microsoft.com/documentation/articles/container-service-deployment/) is a reference implementation of DC/OS optimized to take advantage of the features of Microsoft Azure infrastructure.
 If you already have an Azure account, you can try out a reference implementation of DC/OS built on Microsoft Azure by [creating an Azure Container Service cluster](https://aka.ms/acscreate).
 (Grab a [free Azure trial account](https://azure.microsoft.com/pricing/free-trial/) first if you don't have one.)